 Day 1: Gather data

-Let's start with the name: the income tax.
-That means you need to gather all your earnings information.
+We're talking about the income tax, so that means you need to gather all your earnings information.

 Start with your W-2 wage statements.
 You should have one for each salaried job you had last year.

 Don't forget any 1099 forms.
-These statements, each with a different suffix, will come from various sources.
+These statements, each with a different suffix or prefix, will come from various sources:

-You'll get some from employers if you did independent contract work.
-Others will come from banks and investment companies if you owned financial instruments that paid interest or dividends, or you sold a stock or other property.
+- You'll have Form 1099-INT and 1099-DIV from banks and investment companies if you owned financial instruments that paid interest or dividends.